IzharMehar/quickdemo/README.md

-# quickdemo
+# Quick Demo
-This is quick demo app

-# This will allow you create a heading
+## Sub-Heading

-This is to wrtie a normal sentence
+Hello, this is a normal sentence.

-## This is to create a sub-heading
-This is to write a sentence

-### This is create a sub-sub-heading

-1. Hello
+1. Point 1
-2. Test
+2. Poimt 2
-3. further test
+3. Point 3
-    1. further further test
+    1. Sub-Point 1